 3. RED LED - Indicates there is a problem with one or more of the vehicle's systems.
 A vehicle displaying a red LED is definitely not ready for an Emissions Test (Smog Check).
-The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the diagnostic tool's screen).
-The Multifunction Indicator (Check Engine) Lamp on the vehicle's instrument panel will light steady.
-The problem that is causing the red LED to liaht must be repaired before an
+The red LED is also an indication that there are Diagnostic Trouble Code(s) present (displayed on the Scan Tool's The Multifunction Indicator screen).
+(Check Engine) Lamp on the vehicle's instrument panel will light steady.
+The problem that is causing the red LED to must be repaired before